stjude-biohackathon/MethylMiner/README.md

 # **MethMiner**
 A methylation array analysis pipeline tailored for discovering rare methylation events with interactive data visualization.

 A differentially methylated region (DMR) is a genomic region that has different DNA methylation status across samples.
 Rare DMRs have been shown to cause multiple diseases.
-A famous example is Fragile X sydrome where the majority of patients display hypermethylation in the 5'UTR of *FMR1* leading to reduced gene expression.
-This methylation is driven by an underying GC-rich expansion repeat that is impossible to detect by short-read sequencing approaches.
-Therefore, it is very useful to "mine" these rare methylation events in order to discover novel causes of disease and disease variation.
+A famous example is Fragile X sydrome where the majority of patients display a hypermethylated DMR in the 5'UTR of *FMR1* leading to reduced gene expression.
+The hypermethylation is driven by an underying GC-rich expansion repeat that is impossible to detect by short-read sequencing approaches.
+Therefore, it is very useful to "mine" these rare methylation events in order to discover novel causes of disease.

 # **Team Members**